Introduction to HTML

 HTML = Hyper Text Markup Language

-So from the name you know that HTML is a language.
-It is a markup language similar to XML.
-That means if you understand the basic syntax of XML you will better understand HTML.
-Therefore we start with XML description.
+From the name you know that HTML is a language.
+More precise it is a markup language similar to XML.
+That means you should learn basic syntax of XML then you will better understand HTML.

-So here are the sected markup symbols: “<” and “>”.
-This is the core idea behind XML: We use two markup symbols to separate keywords of the language.
-XML language do not have keywords defined like in other languages.
-Instead we can invent new keywords ourselves.
+The core idea behind XML: We use two markup symbols to separate keywords of the language: “<…>”.
+But XML language do not have keywords defined like in other languages.
+Instead every company, or developer can define specific keywords for a domain.
 Therefore this language is extensible.

 The content of an element can be plain text or other elements.
 The elements can be side by site (siblings) or nested one inside the other on any number of levels.
 For example <to>, <from>, <body> are children elements of <note> that is the root element.
 The root element contains all other elements.

 The attributes of an element are enumerated after the element name before the end markup “>” separated by space.
 For example: category=”secret” is an attribute named category with value secret.
 The values are always enclosed in double quotes.
 One element can have no attribute one or several attributes.
 Sometimes the attribute has no value.
 This is a Boolean attribute.
 If is present it has value True if is not present has default value that is False.

 This is the big secret that you need to know to understand HTML: It is XML with predetermined elements and attributes specific describing an Internet document.
 Therefore HTML is called XHTML.